Qengineering/YoloCam/README.md

 YoloCam is a software package running on a Raspberry Pi 4, 3 or Zero 2 W.<br>
 It transforms the Rpi into a stand-alone AI-powered camera.<br>
 With a deep learning model, it detects objects in the camera scene.<br><br>
-You can define what YoloCam does when it recognizes an object.<br>
+You can define what actions YoloCam performs when it recognizes an object.<br>
 For instance, send you a mail.
 Or make a movie and store it at Gdrive.
 Or activate one of its GPIO pins.<br>
 At the same time, you can view your footage in any browser.<br><br>
 Installation is simple.
 Just download the software and flash it to an SD card.<br>